hubbleprotocol/hubble-public-api/README.md

 Get eligible loans for LIDO staking rewards for a specified time interval (start date is inclusive, end date is exclusive).
 If no start/end date is specified it will use `start date: today - 14 days` and `end date = today`.

+Please note: This route is not exposed to the public and requires basic authentication.

 ```http request
 GET https://api.hubbleprotocol.io/staking/lido/eligible-loans?env=devnet&start=2022-06-01&end=2022-07-01